nicolamont/Calculator/README.md

 # Calculator
-A simple and basic calculator with HTML, CSS adn js
+A simple and basic calculator with HTML, CSS and js